-- The First Years Stack Up Cups since they’re compact and come with a link to hold them together when you’re on-the-go.
+- The First Years Stack Up Cups.
+They’re compact and come with a link to hold them together when you’re on-the-go.
 (My son is currently almost 2.5 and still likes playing with these!)

-- Infantino Stick & Spin High Chair toy (suctions to the tray to entertain baby without worrying about them throwing it
+- Infantino Stick & Spin High Chair toy.
+They suction to the tray to entertain your baby during a flight without worrying about them throwing it.

-- Little Squirts Bath Toys (sans bath) since they’re small and easy for baby to hold or chew; plus they’re easy to clean off and come in a large pack for backups in case they’re lost or several get dirty at a time.
+- Little Squirts Bath Toys (sans bath.)
+They’re small and easy for baby to hold or chew.
+Plus they’re easy to clean off and come in a large pack to give you a few backups.

-- Take into consideration bottle feeding times and bring extra milk and/or formula (if you aren’t choosing to nurse on the plane) in case of delayed flights or extra time waiting on the tarmac.
+- Take into consideration bottle feeding times.
+Always bring extra milk and/or formula (if you’re not nursing) in case of delayed flights.

-- Bring something comforting like a lovey/ stuffed animal if your baby will be napping (but be sure to wash it after your trip!)
+- Bring something comforting like a lovey/ stuffed animal if your baby will be napping.
+Just be sure to wash everything after your trip!

 - Aiden + Anis Muslin Swaddle Blankets are my favorite for all types of travel since they’re lightweight and easy to pack several.

-- Ask the flight attendants to bring your drink with a straw and lid to save you and that little babe from any major spillage.
+- Ask the flight attendants to bring your drink with a straw and lid.
+It will save you and that little babe from any major spillage.

 Finally… Take a Deep Breath and Remember